 After the application is completed, submit this SAGE Application: Step 1 to the Office of the Registrar (firstname.lastname@example.org).

 Refer to specific program deadlines.
 Contact your advisor.

 Step 2 Transition into Graduate Classified Standing & Advance to Candidacy

-Advisor Responsibilities: During the semester in which a student expects to complete at least 120-degree eligible units, SAGE Scholars must complete Step 2.
+Advisor Responsibilities: During the semester in which a student expects to complete at least 120-degree applicable units, SAGE Scholars must complete Step 2.
 Both advisor and student must sign the form.
 The graduate advisor will prepare an Advancement to Candidacy form.

-During the semester in which a student expects to complete at least 120-degree eligible units, submit the SAGE Application: Step 2 and the Advancement to Candidacy form to the appropriate GAPE Evaluator.
+During the semester in which a student expects to complete at least 120-degree applicable units, submit the SAGE Application: Step 2 and the Advancement to Candidacy form to the appropriate GAPE Evaluator.
 For a list of Graduate Program Evaluators assigned by college/department, please visit: sjsu.edu/gape/about_us/staff.

 Fall Semester Start (completing 120-degree applicable units in prior Spring semester)